eslint/rfcs/designs/2022-languages/README.md

 Inside of `esquery`, there are [some shortcuts](https://github.com/estools/esquery/blob/7c3800a4b2ff5c7b3eb3b2cf742865b7c908981f/esquery.js#L213-L233) like `function` and `expression` that will match more than one type of node.
 These are all specific to ESTree and might not make sense for other languages.
 However, these shortcut classes are very convenient and other languages might want to implement something similar.

-As part of this effort, we will fork `esquery` to make it more generic.
-We will pass in the `matchSelectorClass()` method to `esquery` so it can make classes in a language-specific way.
+The `esquery` [External class resolve](https://github.com/estools/esquery/pull/140) pull request implements an option that allows us to pass in a function to interpret pseudoclasses from `ESLintLanguage#matchesSelectorClass()`.

 #### The `parse()` Method